Morehead in Motion: Lab to Life

 Investigate complex relationships between organisms and the physical and biological environment, as well as the movement of energy and materials within an ecosystem.
 Employ various environmental sampling technologies to determine the disposition of both biotic and abiotic factors within an assigned study site.
 Students can also use and learn forestry techniques and tools to measure the size, weight, and carbon content of trees.

 Recommended for Biology, Forensics, or Oceanography courses.
+Not recommended for middle school.

 Become an oceanographer and use gel electrophoresis (aka DNA restriction analysis) to analyze simulated seawater samples to detect environmental DNA in order to search for and document new species that call the ocean’s mysterious twilight zone home.